 - A. DIVERSIFICATION.
 Investments shall be diversified to minimize the risk of loss resulting from over concentration of assets in specific maturity, specific issuer, or specific class of securities.
-Diversification strategies shall be established and periodically reviewed. - B. MAXIMUM MATURITIES.
+Diversification strategies shall be periodically reviewed for compliance and safety of public funds. - B. RATING AND VALUE.
+Investments shall be reviewed for accurate market price reporting and revalued if reporting prices does not reflect prevailing market prices.
+Investments that are downgraded below the minimum acceptable rating levels shall be reviewed for possible sale within a reasonable time. - C. MAXIMUM MATURITIES.
 To the extent possible, the City shall attempt to match its investments with anticipated cash flow requirements.
 Because of inherent difficulties in accurately forecasting cash flow requirements, a portion of the portfolio should be continuously invested in readily available funds such as in bank deposits or overnight repurchase agreements to ensure that appropriate liquidity is maintained to meet ongoing obligations.

-Generally, the City will maintain approximately 75 percent of the City's cash reserves in short-term investments of less than one-year maturities.
-Long-term investments of up to two years shall be limited to approximately 25 percent of the City's investments.
+Generally, the City will maintain approximately 75 percent of the City's cash reserves in short-term investments of less than one-year maturities from purchase date.
+Long-term investments of up to five years from purchase date shall be limited to approximately 25 percent of the City's investments.
 At no time shall funds from the City's pooled cash account be invested for a length to exceed two years without the prior approval of the City Council.